What is bipolar disorder?

 Bipolar disorder is a mental health condition that affects a person’s mood, energy and ability to function.

-It is characterised by extreme mood states, described as:
+Bipolar is characterised by extreme mood states, or episodes, described as:

 These episodes are much more severe than the normal ‘highs and lows’ of life that we all feel – they may last for several weeks or months, and can leave those affected feeling out of control or ruled by their moods.
 Equally a person may not be aware they are in the midst of a manic episode.
 These extreme moods can make work and relationships very difficult, and people with bipolar disorder are at an increased risk of suicide.